 - How to configure IBM Rational Quality Manager adapter for IBM Rational Functional Tester integration

-- Import IBM Rational Functional Tester scripts into IBM Rational Quality Manager
+- How to import IBM Rational Functional Tester scripts into IBM Rational Quality Manager

-- Execute the IBM Rational Functional Tester scripts from Rational Quality Manager Test Case
+- How to execute IBM Rational Functional Tester scripts from Rational Quality Manager Test Case

 About the author: This hands-on tutorial is written by Niranjan.
-He is having 20+ years of experience in IT mainly with the focus on ALM improvements.
+He is having 20+ years of experience in IT mainly with a focus on ALM improvements.

 In my next article, I will show how RQM is integrated with another popular automated testing tool called Selenium.